ChloeSheasby/dev_notes/Git Workflow.md

 When you are ready to make a PR:

+##### If you are worried about accidentally messing up your branch, you can always back it up with `git branch backup`.

 ### Fetch from remote.
 Command Line: `git fetch --all
 VS Code: Source Control ... &rarr; Pull, Push &rarr; Fetch From All Remotes &rarr; origin/main